malchata/dnstradamus/README.md

 ### `include`

-_Default: `(anchor, origin) => true`_
+_Default: `(anchor:HTMLAnchorElement, origin:string) => true`_

-If you want to restrict what `<a>` elements dnstradamus prefetches DNS info for, `include` helps you to do that by providing a filter.
-This filter's interface includes the anchor element itself, as well as the origin it points to.
-From here, you can create your own filtering logic to determine what links should have DNS information prefetched for.
+If you want to restrict what `HTMLAnchorElement`s dnstradamus will perform DNS lookups on, `include` helps you to do that by providing a filter.
+This filter's interface includes the HTMLAnchorElement` itself, as well as the origin it points to.
+From here, you can create your own filtering logic to decide what links should be observed.
 Returning any expression that evaluates to `true` will include the link's origin for DNS prefetching.
 For example, let's say you wanted to exclude anchor elements with a `data-nolookup` attribute from DNS prefetching:

 ```javascript
 dnstradamus({